thiagoesteves/deployex/README.md

 ### Environment Variables

-Deployex application typically requires several environment variables to be defined for proper operation.
+DeployEx application typically requires several environment variables to be defined for proper operation.
 Ensure that you have the following environment variables set when running in production where the ones that have a default value available are not required:

 | ENV NAME   |      EXAMPLE      |  SOURCE |  DEFAULT | DESCRIPTION |
 |----------|-------------|------:|------|------|